Jack Steadman (American football executive)

-Jack W. Steadman (September 14, 1928 – July 5, 2015) was an American football executive who served as chairman, vice president, president and general manager for the Kansas City Chiefs of the National Football League.
+Jack W. Steadman (September 14, 1928 – July 5, 2015) was an American professional football executive who served as chairman, vice president, president and general manager for the Kansas City Chiefs of the National Football League (NFL).

-Steadman retired as vice chairman of the Chiefs on January 31, 2007, after being in the organization for over four decades, dating to their days as the American Football League's Dallas Texans.
+Steadman retired as vice chairman of the Chiefs on January 31, 2007, after being in the organization for over four decades, dating to their days as the American Football League (AFL)'s Dallas Texans.

 Steadman – the franchise's first general manager – also served as executive vice president, president, vice chairman and chairman in his 47 years with the Chiefs.
 He won four championships as general manager including the team's Super Bowl IV title.
 Steadman and Lamar Hunt were at the forefront of the move to merge the AFL into the NFL.

 Background

 Steadman grew up in Warrenville, Illinois and Dallas, Texas.
 He attended Baylor University and received his B.A. in Business Administration from Southern Methodist University.
 Steadman died at the age of 86 in 2015.
 He had Alzheimer's disease in his later years.
 He had 2 sons, Thomas and Donald.
 Also, a daughter, Barbara.
 He lived in Kansas City for over 30 years.